vr4vet/Blue-Sector/README.md

 ## ⚠ WARNING (If you already have the BNG package from before 05.08.2025) ⚠

-The old BNG package used for the project is obsolete, causing the materials from the BNG Framework to not work properly.
+The old BNG package used for the project is obsolete, causing the materials from the BNG Framework does not work properly.
 There are two possible ways to fix this:

 - Ask for the updated package.
 Delete the existing "BNG Framework" folder and then repeat step 3 from the "Getting Started" instructions.
 (Recomended)
 - Use the custom tool under "Tools/URP Converter", then press "Convert to URP" in the window that pops up.
 (Not recomended.
 Though it will fix all the materials that are currently required for a functioning game, it will not fix all the unused materials yet)